kipchirchirtony92/alx-system_engineering-devops/0x00-shell_basics/README.md

 16-clean_emacs: delete all the file in the cwd ending with ~
 17-tree: create a directory tree in one line
-18-commas: custom ls with sort holberton.mgc: magic file holberton.mgc that can be used with the command file to detect Holberton data files
+18-commas: custom ls with sort
+19-school.mgc: magic file holberton.mgc that can be used with the command file to detect school data files